Walmart: 2020s: Development

+Acquisitions and employee benefits

+In February 2024, the company announced that managers would be given stock grants of up to $20,000.
+Walmart announced a 3–1 stock split to make it easier for employees to buy stock.
+Such rewards for rank-and-file employees are rare in the industry, which analysts say could generate $20 billion in revenue for the average household.
+The company raised the starting base salary for store managers and increased the bonus plan of up to 200 per cent of their regular salaries.

+Walmart entered into an agreement to acquire Vizio for $2.3 billion with the intention to expand its advertising sales in video content that streams for on Vizio devices.
+Following regulatory approval, the acquisition was finalized on December 3.

 Operating divisions

 As of 2016, Walmart's operations are organized into four divisions: Walmart U.S., Walmart International, Sam's Club and Global eCommerce.
-In the United States, Walmart's stores operate in four formats: discount, Supercenters.
-Neighborhood Markets, and Sam's Club stores.
+In the United States, Walmart's stores operate in four formats: discount, Supercenters, Neighborhood Markets, and Sam's Club stores.
 Walmart International stores include additional formats such as supermarkets, hypermarkets, cash-and-carry stores, home improvement, specialty electronics, restaurants, apparel stores, drugstores, and convenience stores.

 Walmart U.S.

 Walmart U.S. is the company's largest division, accounting for US$331.666 billion, or 65 percent of total sales, for fiscal 2019.
 It consists of three retail formats that have become commonplace in the United States: Supercenters, Discount Stores, Neighborhood Markets, and other small formats.
 The discount stores sell a variety of mostly non-grocery products, though emphasis has now shifted towards supercenters, which include more groceries.
 As of 31 October 2022, there are a total of 4,720 Walmart U.S. stores.
 In the United States, 90 percent of the population resides within 10 miles of a Walmart store.
 The total number of Walmart U.S. stores and Sam's Clubs combined is 5,320.
 The president and CEO of Walmart U.S. is John Furner.